-CO-5: Generate new ideas for WMD planning
+CO-5 Generate new ideas related to strategy and its formulation

 Course Delivery Method

 This course, delivered via distance learning, will enable students to complete academic work in a flexible manner, completely online.
 Course materials and access to an online learning management system will be available to each student.
 Online assignments are due by Sunday at 11:55 pm ET and include all written assignments, examinations, and research papers submitted for grading.
 Weekly Forum questions (accomplished in groups in a Forum) require an initial response by Thursday at 11:55 pm ET, with all other required responses due by Sunday at 11:55 pm ET.
 The assigned faculty will support the students throughout this eight-week course.